slaghuis/navigation_lite/README.md

 Executes recovery actions to assist the Commander Server.
 (Still neds one or two recovery actions. (e.g Change altitude x meters?))

 ## Planner Server
 Reads an UFO Octree Map from the Map Server and calculates a global flight plan.
 Returns a sequence of waypoints for the Commander Server to follow.
-(Work in progress.
-Still need a* algorith or something)
+Uses D* Lite path planning.
+Still needs to impliment replanning and services to clear the cost map.

 ## Map server
 Reads a list of sensors and their transforms from the parameter file and populates OctoMap (UFO Map package).
 Published this map to the rest of the naviagation stack.